MicrosoftDocs/xamarin-docs/docs/get-started/what-is-xamarin.md

 The diagram shows the overall architecture of a cross-platform Xamarin application.
 Xamarin allows you to create native UI on each platform and write business logic in C# that is shared across platforms.
 In most cases, 80% of application code is sharable using Xamarin.

-Xamarin is built on top of **Mono**, an open-source version of the .NET Framework based on the .NET ECMA standards.
-Mono has existed for almost as long as the .NET Framework itself, and runs on most platforms including Linux, Unix, FreeBSD, and macOS.
-The Mono execution environment automatically handles tasks such as memory allocation, garbage collection and interoperability with underlying platforms.
+Xamarin is built on top of .NET, which automatically handles tasks such as memory allocation, garbage collection and interoperability with underlying platforms.

 For more information about platform-specific architecture, see [Xamarin.Android](#xamarinandroid) and [Xamarin.iOS](#xamarinios).